-(Related: I co-host a 6 week intuitive and mindful eating virtual group program for those interested in working to build healthier relationships with food and their bodies!)
+(Related: I offer a 6 week intuitive and mindful eating virtual program for those interested in working to build healthier relationships with food and their bodies!)

 The body is smart – it will tell you, through cravings and hunger pangs, what you need, and when.
 Some days this certainly might be a kale salad with tons of veggies and lentils; another day, it might be a burger and fries.
 And that’s okay!
 If we are really craving something and we deny ourselves, it will likely backfire in overdoing it in that food later on.
 I see this a lot with clients who leave carbohydrates out of lunch, trying to “be good” – and then overdo it on cookies in the afternoon or evening because they let themselves get too hungry.

 One of the most important things you can do to get yourself on the path to eating intuitively is to implement mindfulness, both outside of and during mealtimes.
 This will not only assure that you’re eating what you need when you need it, but it will also decrease the likelihood of using food as a mask for a deeper emotional need.